Resources and quick links for current students

 - Help Desk Support Requests

 - Online Undergraduate Programs College Catalog

 - Online Graduate Programs College Catalog

 - Enrollment Verification

 Reach out to your Academic Advisor.
 You can find their contact information here.

 Withdrawing from a class or classes can involve critical academic and/or financial implications, especially if you are using financial aid.
 Please contact your academic advisor to discuss withdrawing from a course, and what those implications may be so you are fully informed in making the decision to withdraw.
-Visit our Student Support page to find their contact information.
+Your advisor will also provide you with the appropriate form to complete the withdrawal process, should that be your ultimate decision.
+If you are unsure of your advisor's contact information, visit our Student Support page.